ianrasmussen05/programming-languages-2021/assignment-1.md

 - Study the [specification `arithmetic-specification.hs`](src/Assignment1/arithmetic-specification.hs).
 The aim is to implement all functions.

     (Aside: The specification does not compile because it contains function declarations that are not implemented.
-Compilation (try it) will give you `"lacks an accompanying binding"` error messages.)
+Compilation (try it) will give you `"lacks an accompanying binding"` error messages.
+There is no need to put `arithmetic-specification.hs` in the repository.)
 - Do not use functions converting between Haskell-numbers and VM-numbers to implement VM-arithmetic.
 Only use them for normalisation-by-evaluation (see below) and testing.
 - Start from the template file [`arithmetic.hs`](src/Assignment1/arithmetic.hs).
 You should be able to compile and run it with `runhaskell arithmetic.hs`.
 Now add an implementation of `addP` plus the corresponding test cases in `main`.